Publisher printing 850,000 copies of James Comey book

 Some interviewers and reviewers had already received copies of the book.
 Comey taped an interview with George Stephanopoulos on Monday.

-So when the leaks started, Flatiron lifted the media embargo, which allowed outlets like The New York Times to publish reviews and other features related to the book.
+So when the leaks started, the Macmillan imprint behind the book, Flatiron, lifted the media embargo, which allowed outlets like The New York Times to publish reviews and other features.

 Stephanopoulos shared a preview clip from his interview on Friday's "Good Morning America."
 The interview will air as an hour-long special on ABC on Sunday night.